Bread-Experts-Group/breadmod/README.md

   - [X] Edible
   - [X] Custom charcoal block as a result of bread block being burned
   - [ ] Portal block that leads into the bread dimension
-- [ ] Heating Element
-  - [ ] make it work properly
-  - [ ] integrate into heating system
-  - [ ] actually make the heating system work (pneumaticcraft compat?)
 - [ ] Bread Dimension
   - [X] A dimension composed of bread blocks
   - [X] Nonflammable
   - [ ] Items inside the dimension will vanish from the players inventory when they leave, and come back when they reenter
-- [ ] Bread (Dough) Machine for turning flour into dough
+- [ ] Dough Machine
-  - [ ] If the machine is broken during its operation, flour will be spread everywhere
+  - [X] If the machine is broken during its operation, flour will be spread everywhere
   - [X] Flour/Dough
     - [X] Snow-like layer block (Very flammable)
       - Figure out model and loot table datagen for this block (SnowLayerBlock), might have to just roll with manually written json files to start off with